WizardryModTeam/WizardryMod/README.md

 Thanks for reading

-I added this ass my change
+I added this is my change